SrisharanMurugesan/Kern-County-Mines-and-Localities-GPX/README.md

 ---

 ## Author’s Note
 This dataset was created for my personal trip through Kern County, California, where my friends and I were camping in remote desert areas with no cell service or WiFi.
 Having access to an offline GPX file was extremely useful for navigation and trip efficiency.
-This set has been tried an tested.
+This set has been tried and tested.
 I hope you enjoy!